tteck/Proxmox/README.md

 <h1 align="center" id="heading"> ESPHome LXC </h1>

+[ESPHome](https://esphome.io/) is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems.

 To create a new Proxmox ESPHome LXC, run the following in the Proxmox Shell.

 ```yaml